OWASP/owasp-mastg/Document/0x05a-Platform-Overview.md

 ##### Inter-Process Communication

-As we know, every process on Android has its own sandboxed address space.
+As we already learned, every process on Android has its own sandboxed address space.
 Inter-process communication (IPC) facilities enable apps to exchange signals and data in a (hopefully) secure way.
 Instead of relying on the default Linux IPC facilities, IPC on Android is done through Binder, a custom implementation of OpenBinder.
 Most Android system services, as well as all high-level IPC services, depend on Binder.

 The term *Binder* stands for a lot of different things, including: